shawnbrown/datatest/docs/intro.rst

 When a data assertion fails, a :class:`DataAssertionError
 <datatest.DataAssertionError>` is raised that contains a list of differences
-detected in the subjectData (the data under test).
+detected in the subject (the data under test).
 To demonstrate this, we will use the same tests shown in the previous example but we'll check a CSV file that contains a number of data errors---these errors will trigger test failures.

 Download and run :download:`failure_message_example.zip